There are no tickets available at this time.

 The food here covers the basics including burgers, fries, and pretzels.
 The prices are reasonable for a sporting venue.
 The tenderloin is very tasty at $7.
 Also, the all you can drink soda for $9 is a good deal if you have few kids with you and they don't mind sharing.

 The beer is provided by Budweiser for $6.50 a draft, and they do have some "premium" beers but they are in two small specialty bars in the arena.
 These specialty bars do have some hard liquor drinks too.
 There are a few tables and a high definition tv in each.
 These are nice places to hang out before the game or between periods.
-The staff are friendly and provide good service.
+The staff is friendly and provides good service.

 There isn't a lot of entertainment within the time outs and no special areas for kids activities like "shoot the puck" or other kid events like what you may expect at other arenas.
 So don't look for a big focus on silly mascots, but they do the traditional chuck-a-puck contest.
 The crowd is mostly families and there are lots of kids present.